dtrebilco/ECSAtto/README.md

 #### Quick start code

-First take the data you want to put in a component into a component manager class.
+Take the data you want to put in a component into a component manager class.

 There is a helper template type ComponentTypeManager<> to help with this for the default Array-Of-Structs(AOS) implementation.
 See example Bounds.h to how to do SOA layouts.